 It seems a mobile port of Call of Duty: Warzone could be on the way - Activision has teased as much, so we could see it at some point in the future.

 While Call of Duty: Mobile is one of the most successful mobile games ever, it has a flaw - its Black Ops 4-style battle royale mode is rather outdated compared to the newer Call of Duty: Warzone free-to-play game, released in early 2019.

-It's no secret Call of Duty: Warzone should have launched on mobile devices too - we've already argued as much before - but it looks like publisher Activision has cottoned on to that mistake because rumors suggest there will be a new Call of Duty mobile game coming later in 2020.
-Could it be a port of Warzone?
+It's no secret Call of Duty: Warzone should have launched on mobile devices too - we've already argued as much before - but it looks like publisher Activision has cottoned on to that mistake, so we might not have to wait too much longer.

 Given that the current Call of Duty: Mobile is a game seemingly intended to last for a long time, constantly seeing new updates, maps and changes, we wouldn't expect this second app to be a newer version of it.
 Instead, there are two options: a brand-new stand-alone zombies game, or a Call of Duty: Warzone mobile app.